Chevy Chase, Maryland: 20th century

 In 1906, the Chevy Chase Land Company blocked a proposed subdivision called Belmont after they learned its Black developers aimed to sell house lots to other African Americans.
 In subsequent litigation, the company and its affiliates argued that those developers had committed fraud by proposing "to sell lots...to negroes."

 By the 1920s, restrictive covenants were added to Chevy Chase real estate deeds.
 Some prohibited both the sale or rental of homes to "a Negro or one of the African race."
-Others prohibited sales or rentals to "any persons of the Semetic [sic] race", i.e. the exclusion of Jews.
+Others prohibited sales or rentals to "any persons of the Semetic [sic] race"—i.e., Jews.

 By World War II, such restrictive language had largely disappeared from real estate transactions, and all were voided by the 1948 Supreme Court decision in Shelley v.
 Kraemer.

+In 1964, Arthur Krock wrote an article for The New York Times alleging that the Chevy Chase Country Club barred "Negroes" and "one ethnic group of Caucasians" from membership.
+In response, Club president Randall H. Hagnar denied that the club excluded Black or Jewish people; he said that no members were African-Americans but that several were Jewish.

-Lea M. Bouligny founded the Chevy Chase College and Seminary for Young Ladies at the Chevy Chase Inn, located at 7100 Connecticut Avenue).
+In 1903, Lea M. Bouligny bought the old Chevy Chase Inn and founded the Chevy Chase College and Seminary.
 The name was changed to Chevy Chase Junior College in 1927.
 The National 4-H Club Foundation purchased the property in 1951, turning it into the group's Youth Conference Center.
 For decades, the center hosted the National 4-H Conference, an event for 4-Hers throughout the nation to attend, and the annual National Science Bowl in late April or early May.